 Featured in Die Welt, Berliner Zeitung, Frankfurter Allgemeine Zeitung, FOCUS online

-Goetz, T., Brzykcy, A. Z.,* Rönkkö, M., & Boehm, A. S. Direction of the effect between work-family conflict and psychological strain: A replication and extension study.
-Paper accepted for presentation at the Annual Meeting of the Academy of Management, Vancouver, Canada, August 2020.
+Goetz, T., Brzykcy, A. Z.,* Rönkkö, M., & Boehm, A. S. (2020, August).
+Direction of the effect between work-family conflict and psychological strain: A replication and extension study.
+Paper presented at the Annual Meeting of the Academy of Management, Vancouver, Canada.

 *Tim Goetz and Anna Brzykcy contribute equally to this article.

-Brzykcy, A. Z. Do teleworkers sleep better?
+Brzykcy, A. Z. (2019, April).
+Do teleworkers sleep better?
 Evidence from a matching estimator.
-Paper presented at the seminar of the Organizations Research Group (ORG) at the Ludwig Maximilian University of Munich, Munich, Germany, April 2019.
+Paper presented at the seminar of the Organizations Research Group (ORG) at the Ludwig Maximilian University of Munich, Munich, Germany.

-Brzykcy, A. Z. Do teleworkers sleep better?
+Brzykcy, A. Z. (2018, October).
+Do teleworkers sleep better?
 Evidence from a matching estimator.
-Paper presented during the Business Lunch Seminar series at the University of Zurich, Switzerland, October 2018.
+Paper presented during the Business Lunch Seminar series at the University of Zurich, Zurich, Switzerland.

-Brzykcy, A. Z., & Boehm, S. A. Disability and socialization at work: Causal evidence from a regression discontinuity approach.
-Paper presented at the Annual Meeting of the German Academic Association for Business Research, Munich, Germany, September 2018.
+Brzykcy, A. Z., & Boehm, S. A. (2018, September).
+Disability and socialization at work: Causal evidence from a regression discontinuity approach.
+Paper presented at the Annual Meeting of the German Academic Association for Business Research, Munich, Germany.
 Best Paper Award Winner, Annual Meeting of the German Academic Association for Business Research 2018.

-Brzykcy, A. Z., & Boehm, S. A. Does having a severe disability lead to decreased socialization opportunities at work?
+Brzykcy, A. Z., & Boehm, S. A. (2018, August).
+Does having a severe disability lead to decreased socialization opportunities at work?
 Causal evidence from a regression discontinuity approach.
-Paper presented at the Annual Meeting of the Academy of Management, Chicago, USA, August, 2018.
+Paper presented at the Annual Meeting of the Academy of Management, Chicago, USA.

-Brzykcy, A. Z., Boehm, S. A., & Baldridge, D. Idiosyncratic deals, work ability and turnover: Toward greater understanding of disability type.
-Paper presented at the Annual Meeting of the Academy of Management, Atlanta, USA, August, 2017.
+Brzykcy, A. Z., Boehm, S. A., & Baldridge, D. (2017, August).
+Idiosyncratic deals, work ability and turnover: Toward greater understanding of disability type.
+Paper presented at the Annual Meeting of the Academy of Management, Atlanta, USA.